ajjrr02/Object-detetion-DEep_learning-/deep_learning_object_detection-master/README.md

 # deep learning object detection
 A paper list of object detection using deep learning.
-I wrote this page with reference to [this survey paper](https://arxiv.org/pdf/1809.02165v1.pdf) and searching and searching..
+I wrote this page with reference searching and searching..

-*Last updated: 2020/09/22*

-#### Update log
-*2018/9/18* - update all of recent papers and make some diagram about history of object detection using deep learning.
-*2018/9/26* - update codes of papers. (official and unofficial)
-*2018/october* - update 5 papers and performance table.
-*2018/november* - update 9 papers.
-*2018/december* - update 8 papers and and performance table and add new diagram(**2019 version!!**).
-*2019/january* - update 4 papers and and add commonly used datasets.
-*2019/february* - update 3 papers.
-*2019/march* - update figure and code links.
-*2019/april* - remove author's names and update ICLR 2019 & CVPR 2019 papers.
-*2019/may* - update CVPR 2019 papers.
-*2019/june* - update CVPR 2019 papers and dataset paper.
-*2019/july* - update BMVC 2019 papers and some of ICCV 2019 papers.
-*2019/september* - update NeurIPS 2019 papers and ICCV 2019 papers.
-*2019/november* - update some of AAAI 2020 papers and other papers.
-*2020/january* - update ICLR 2020 papers and other papers.
-*2020/may* - update CVPR 2020 papers and other papers.
-*2020/june* - update arxiv papers.
-*2020/august* - update paper links.

-##
+*You can Find this project on my Repo "https://github.com/ajjrr02" *Last updated: 2022/12/22*

 ## Table of Contents
 - [Paper list from 2014 to now(2019)](https://github.com/hoya012/deep_learning_object_detection/blob/master/README.md#paper-list-from-2014-to-now2019)